interuss/dss/deploy/architecture.md

 See [introduction](../build/pooling.md#introduction)

-## Architecture
+## Target Architecture

-The expected deployment configuration of a DSS pool supporting a DSS Region is multiple organizations to each host one DSS instance that is interoperable with each other organization's DSS instance.
+The expected deployment of a DSS pool supporting a DSS Region consists of multiple organizations hosting one DSS instance that is interoperable with each other organization's DSS instance.
 A DSS pool with three participating organizations (USSs) will have an architecture similar to the diagram below.